 Turbo Takeaways

-Managing finances in retirement can be tricky, especially with a fixed income to rely on each month.
-Rising costs in core living expenses like healthcare and food have left an estimated 23% of Americans over the age of 65 living in poverty.
+Managing your finances in retirement can be tricky, especially with only a fixed income to rely on each month.
+The rising costs of core living expenses, such as healthcare and food, have left many seniors struggling to afford their basic needs.

-One way to make your financial life more comfortable in retirement is through the financial assistance programs available specifically for older Americans.
+One way to make your financial life more comfortable in retirement is through various financial assistance programs available specifically for older Americans.

 Government benefits for seniors over 65 help cover essential expenses like housing, healthcare, and food.
 Many of these programs have an age and income restriction, but if you qualify, they can help you live more comfortably as you grow older.